 Water, corn syrup, and sugar make up the majority of the drink, but the secret ingredient here is taurine (a conditional amino acid that can affect mental and athletic performance).

 Lately, this caffeinated energy drink has gained popularity in America alongside other well-known energy drinks.
 Sometimes, people will turn Bacchus into a party drink by mixing it with a shot glass of Vodka.

 Find this drink at: Almost every supermarket, vending machine, or convenience store around the country.

 While most people make tea by pouring hot water over tea leaves, the Koreans can brew tea with whatever they have.
 Flowers, garden roots, fruits, you name it!
 Besides tea, there are also many coffee options in this country.
 Check them out now!

 Although many people believe Dalgona coffee has been a mainstay in Korean cuisine for a long time, this is simply not true.
-It only started to gain worldwide fame around January 2020 amid the Coronavirus pandemic.
+It only started to gain worldwide fame around January 2020 on Tiktok and Youtube amid the Coronavirus pandemic.

 This drink was first created in Macau in 1997.
 Then, actor Jung Il-woo popularized it to the world when he ordered it during his appearance on a South Korean TV show.

 The flavor of this coffee drink is identical to Dalgona candy, a popular Korean dessert.
-When actor Jung Il-woo tried this drink, he also said this flavor reminded him of Dalgona candy.
+When actor Jung Il-woo tried this drink, he also said this flavor reminded him of Dalgona candy, a beloved Korean street food item.
 That is when people started calling this drink “Dalgona coffee”.